Morean Arts Center: Chihuly Collection

+The Morean Center for Clay

 The Morean Center for Clay moved to a renovated space at the Historic Train Station in 2009.
-Built as the Seaboard Train Station in 1926, this historic building now houses studios for 42 working artists, 6 accomplished Artists-in-Residence, two rotating galleries, classrooms, and a beautiful, 3,500 sq/ft event space.
+Built as the Seaboard Train Station in 1926, this historic building now houses studios for 42 working artists, 6 Artists-in-Residence, two rotating galleries, classrooms, and a beautiful, 3,500 sq/ft event space.
 On the grounds, there is a large kiln complex, complete with: 4 (four) wood kilns, 2 (two) gas kilns, and a soda kiln.
 Visitors are welcome to tour the facility, Tuesday through Saturday.
 There are also hands-on activities and historic tours available by appointment only.
 The building includes a retail store with a wide variety of Chihuly merchandise.
 In August 2016, the collection relocated from 400 Beach Drive to 720 Central Avenue, adjacent to the Morean Arts Center.
+“Today, the Morean Center for Clay is the largest pottery in the southeast and the 3rd largest in the country.”

+Programs

+The Morean offers adult, kids’, family, early childhood, and summer camp programs, attracting beginners and advanced students alike.
+Primary outreach programs are geared towards youth-many of whom are at risk.
+Art classes in clay, glass, and many other mediums are offered, along with many programs for children and adults to come together as a community and learn about art.

+Operation: Art of Valor

+The Operation: Art of Valor program began in 2018 and is run with the partnership of James A. Haley Veterans’ Hospital.
+This is a free program for veterans that provides classes in glass blowing, photography, and most recently-added ceramics; this is a program that gives veterans a chance to learn creative skills and build confidence and teamwork skills.

+Memory Mornings

+Memory Mornings is offered once a month on a specified date and allows visitors and their caretakers to view the Chihuly Collection before it opens.
+It not only includes a free tour of the Chihuly Collection, but also includes an art activity for the visitors and caretakers inspired by the collection.

 Glass robbery

-On the morning of February 8, 2016, employees at the Chihuly Collection found that a small piece, "Cobalt and Lavender Piccolo Venetian with Gilded Handles", had been stolen.
+On the morning of February 8, 2016, employees at the Chihuly Collection found that a small piece, Cobalt and Lavender Piccolo Venetian with Gilded Handles, had been stolen.
 The piece is valued at $25,000.
 The next morning the vessel was dropped off in the entryway of the Morean Arts Center; it had been wrapped in bubble wrap and placed in a box.

 Creating virtually

-The Morean Arts Center has a YouTube Channel: Morean Arts Center.
-On this channel there are creation prompts for artists, virtual tours hosted by assistant curators, and videos advertising current exhibits, resident artists, and offerings.
+The Morean Arts Center has its own YouTube Channel: Morean Arts Center with creation prompts for artists, virtual tours hosted by assistant curators, and videos advertising current exhibits, resident artists, and offerings.